triphora/emcutils/README.md

 *Note: No need to download jars for separate features.
 The releases each contain the feature it has added as well as all features previously released.*

 ## Feature List
-* Chat channel buttons above the hotbar
+* Chat channel buttons above the chat input bar
 * Automatic teleportation to a Residence on another server
 * Easier viewing of usable Custom Items such as [Pot of Gold](https://wiki.emc.gs/pot-of-gold)
-* Customizable tab list sorting
+* Customizable tab list sorting (configurable from Mod Menu)
-* Command aliases
+* Command aliases (configurable from config file)
 * Vault buttons
+* Integration with VoxelMap
+    * Automatic world detection and map confirmation/creation
+    * Clicking on a residence will teleport you to that residence
 * And more to come :)

 ---